Back to Home

 ATLAS is validated against QuantConnect across multiple strategy types and timeframes — results match within acceptable variance (differences are attributable to intraday bar data provider differences, not engine errors).
 All fills use Open[T+1] pricing to eliminate look-ahead bias.
 Slippage and commissions are modeled.

-Orbit can only read a strategy or backtest when you explicitly ask it to within a conversation.
-We do not use your strategy logic or results to train shared models or share them with other users.
+Orbit 2.0 can search the web for live market data, analyze your backtest results, build and modify strategies, and explain financial concepts.
+It can only read your strategies or backtests when you explicitly ask it to.
+We do not use your data to train shared models or share it with other users.
 Your alpha is yours.

 What assets can I backtest?